 Growing lettuce from seed is just about one of the easiest things to grow in a garden.
 There is nothing like picking a basket full of lettuce to make a healthy salad.
-I like to grown my lettuce as soon as I can get my seeds into the ground.
+I like to grow my lettuce as soon as I can get my seeds into the ground.
 The variety of lettuce to grow by seed is endless.
-I also use a technique that allows me to have fresh lettuce all spring, summer and fall.
+I also use a technique that allows me to have fresh lettuce all spring, summer, and fall.

 Most lettuce likes to grow in cooler climates.
-Direct full sun and heat will cause your lettuce go to seed or bolt very quickly, which causes the lettuce to flower and turn bitter.
+Direct full sun and heat will cause your lettuce to go to seed or bolt very quickly, which causes the lettuce to flower and turn bitter.
 All is not lost.
-You can allow some of your lettuce go to seed and use those seeds the next year.
-Generally lettuce will grow better in the spring and fall.
+You can allow some of your lettuce to go to seed and use those seeds the next year.
+Generally, lettuce will grow better in the spring and fall.
 If you have a nice shady spot in the summer to grow your lettuce, it can do very well.

 Rotating You Lettuce

-I like to use a method of rotating my seed sowing so I continuously have fresh lettuce all season long.
+I like to use a method of rotating my seed sowing, so I continuously have fresh lettuce all season long.
 The idea behind this technique is to start your first seeds as soon as you can.
 Here in New England, I have to wait until April to get things growing in my hoop house.
-I have one raised bed that I built that allows me to place a large piece of plastic over it acting like a green house.
+I have one raised bed that I built that allows me to place a large piece of plastic over it, acting like a greenhouse.
 This allows my seeds to stay warm and protected from the elements.

 Using Half The Raised Bed